This section describes the steps necessary to build Elyra in a development environment.

 NOTE: JupyterLab watch mode will not pick up changes in package dependencies like

-services.
-So when making changes to services you will need to stop and restart
+application.
+So when making changes to application you will need to stop and restart

 jupyter lab --watchand not just refresh your browser.

 Elyra official docker images are available at the Elyra organization in dockerhub.